Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Introduction

-{\bf Acknowledgement:} We would like to thank Huayi Chen, Martin Sombra, Eric Katz and specially Sam Payne for very useful email correspondence.
-The first two authors are supported by an NSF collaborative research grant as well as Simons Collaboration Grants for Mathematicians.
+{\bf Acknowledgement:} We would like to thank Huayi Chen, Martin Sombra, Eric Katz and specially Sam Payne and Jose Burgos Gil for very useful email correspondence.
+In particular, Jose Burgos Gil suggested to us to work with the space of level $m$ additive norms.
+The first two authors are supported by an NSF collaborative research grant (DMS-2101911 and DMS-2101843) as well as Simons Collaboration Grants for Mathematicians.